 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the G1X Mark II and the D5300 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.